Ankit-06/NestJs-tutorial/NOTES.md

 4- npx prisma generate -> create typescript types for the schema.
 So we can directly use these types in our code from the @prisma/client

+5- @Global() -> using this decorator in a module along with the exports property inside @Module decorator ensures that the module is available throughout the project, but make sure it is also imported in the root module i.e the AppModule.
 ```